 Truro City players agree to stay until 11 October

-Truro City's players have agreed to stay with the club until at least the Football Conference deadline for a takeover of the club on 11 October.
+Truro City's players have agreed to stay with the club until at least the of the club on 11 October.

 The White Tigers beat Bath City 2-1 in their final Blue Square Bet South fixture before the deadline.

 "All players have decided that we'll hold on until the 11th and wait in the hope of someone buying the club," boss Lee Hodges told BBC Spotlight.